RDocTaskForce/parsetools/cran-comments.md

 * This is a new release.

-## Resubmission
+## Notes

-* As requested, the documentation has been expanded with examples for functions likely to be used.
-* Also testing coverage has been expanded which revealed a few bugs that have been rectified.
-* Grammar mistakes in DESCRIPTION have been corrected.

-Please note I have other packages dependent on this ready to release.
-A prompt response is appreciated.
+This should fix the bug related to the assertError change in R-3.7.0 which resulted in parsetools being removed from CRAN.
+There are also packages that are dependent on parsetools that I would request be restored now that parsetools is fixed.